The Zirbenweg trail – the ultimate beginner’s hike in the Austrian Alps

 • Allow 3 hours to hike the Zirbenweg trail at a leisurely pace, resting and taking in the scenery.

-• The sign after every kilometre that tells you how far you have left is a welcome encouragement for kids.
+• Look out for the sign after every kilometre that tells you how far you have left.
+It is a welcome encouragement for kids.

 • Try to start out as early as possible.
 Not only will you miss the worst heat of the day on a hot day, but you are also less likely to meet too many other hikers on the trail.